jasonfleischer/DeviceManager/README.md

 1. Locally run the database found [here](https://github.com/jasonfleischer/DeviceManagerDB)

-2. Open project in Android Studio and run on the emulator
+2. Open this project in Android Studio and run on the emulator

 Alternatively, you can run the application with static content on the 'no-database' branch